Trump signs bill ensuring 9/11 victims fund will never run out of money

 President Donald Trump on Monday signed a bill ensuring that a fund to compensate victims of the Sept.
 11, 2001, terror attacks never runs out of money.

 "Today we come together as one nation to support our Sept.
-11 heroes and to care for their families … and to renew our eternal vow, never ever forget,” Trump said before signing the bill.
+11 heroes, to care for their families and to renew our eternal vow, never ever forget,” Trump said before signing the bill.

+Addressing the numerous 9/11 first responders in attendance for the signing moments later, Trump said, "Over the last two decades, you have endured hardship with amazing grace and incredible grit."

+"You lift up our communities and you remind us what it means to all stand united, one nation under God," he said.
+"Today we strive to fulfill our sacred duty to you."

 "The love and loyalty of our 9/11 responders knows no bounds," he added.